08 Nov Song of Platitude

 We got it back and I didn’t like how sterile the vocals sounded with tuning after all so we decided to forgo it on the other tracks (minus pitching notes here and there, which would be easier than re-recording).
-While trying to decide whether to keep the vocal tuning on “Song of Platitude,” I asked if we could go phrase by phrase and decide which phrases to keep tuned and which to keep in their natural state.
+While trying to decide whether to keep the vocal tuning on “Song of Platitude,” I asked if we could go phrase by phrase—on each of the doubled melody and harmonies—and decide which phrases to keep tuned and which to keep in their natural state.
 Ross replied, “I don’t like where this is going …” 🤨 Keith was probably internally screaming “Gah … oh my god!!” too.
 If there is a new can of worms to open, I’m opening it. 😬

 We joked that the next album is going to be an iPhone album, recorded and mixed in Garageband on my phone, but for real, I’d like to do something less intensive production-wise and more focused on the live performance for a future album—something that requires less work and scrutiny once the band is recorded.
 From this album, I learned a lot about music technology, which I previously was uninterested in, and enjoyed the time I got to spend working with Keith and Ross.
 I ate more meals with them than anyone other than my mom in 2018.

 A song of hope